auctus-team/pycapacity/paper/paper.md

 The applicable methods to evaluate different polytope based metrics depend on the family of problems they correspond to.
 Therefore this section brings the information about which algorithm is used for which polytope metric and provides a brief performance evaluation of their execution times.

+Additionally, to give brief information about the efficiency of the proposed methods, the section provides the execution times of the methods for the example problems.
+However, as these execution times can vary significantly depending on the complexity of the model used and the hardware it is run on, the users are encouraged to run the benchmark scripts themselves to get the most accurate results.
+This package provides several benchmarking scripts in the `examples` folder.

 ### Robotic manipulators